Normal-Tangerine8609/Scriptable-HTML-Widget/README.md

 **border-width**

 Defines the border width.
-Value must be an integer.
+Value must be a positive integer.

 **corner-radius**

 Defines the corner radius.
-Value must be an integer.
+Value must be a positive integer.

 **padding**

 Defines the widget padding.
-Value must be 1, 2 or 4 integers separated by commas.
+Value must be 1, 2 or 4 positive integers separated by commas.
 1 integer sets all padding.
 2 integers sets the top and bottom padding to the first integer and left and right padding to the second.
 4 integers sets the top padding to the first integer, right padding to the second, bottom padding to the third and left padding to the fourth integer.

 **size**

 Defines the size of the stack.
-Value must be two integers separated by commas.
+Value must be two positive integers separated by commas.
 The first integer is the width and the second is the height.

 **spacing**

 Defines the spacing between widget elements.
-Value must be an integer.
+Value must be a positive integer.

 **url**